 What is the Executive Coaching Program?

-The Education Group’s Executive Coaching Program expands our longstanding commitment to help assure the quality and success of leadership in our independent and non-public schools.
+The Education Group’s Executive Coaching Program expands our longstanding commitment to help assure the quality and success of leadership in our private, independent and non-public schools.

-Still another critical responsibility is selling the vision of the school and creating strong, credible relationships around it with widely divergent constituencies.
+Still another critical responsibility is selling the vision of the school and creating strong, credible relationships with widely divergent constituencies.
 It is an all-encompassing job.
 Most of the time, heads must learn much of it “on the ground, running.”

 What remains a major need is a true executive coaching program.
 The Education Group’s Executive Coaching Program fills this void.
-Our Executive Coaching Program is tailored to the unique skills and needs of each new school head and designed to meet the challenges and complexities encountered by new heads in today’s independent school environment.
+Our Executive Coaching Program is tailored to the unique skills and needs of each newly appointed school head and designed to meet the challenges and complexities encountered by new heads in today’s independent school environment.

 Why is an Executive Coaching program so important to schools and their new heads?